 First, set the amounts of the samples you want in the preferences, without worrying too much about the layout yet.
 Make sure your sample pack has enough samples of each variety to create at least one kit in the way you want.

 You can also turn off the option to “Fill All 16 Pads” if you want.
 Disabling this will keep strictly to your chosen layout, and not merge samples into empty pad spots.
-If you are trying to get very specific with your kit layout, you may also want to avoid including any Misc samples, which are a special sample type that will sometimes “fill” in the gaps when there are empty pad slots.
+If you are trying to get very specific with your kit layout, you may also want to avoid including any “Misc” samples, which are a special sample type.
+The “Misc” samples category is sometimes used to “fill” in the gaps when there are empty pads in kits, so keep this in mind.

 Go ahead and create some kits in a format that is easy for you to quickly test and look at the pad ordering in the output kits (Numbered files is a really easy format to test this with, as you can see exactly how your kits are going to be laid out, then delete the Numbered Files afterwards).